Streamline-Precision-Apps/abbccc/README-Sean.md

 - Fix Account settings change on signup.
 - Set account setup to sign you out after account signup is done.
 - Fix password to save password as hashed password.
+- Fixed banners for signup page.

+## 9/5/2024

+- Made clockout pull signature from the database.
+- changed the functionality of clockout signature component.